 C48.
 Lines 403-405: the authors omit to consider the hypothesis already suggested by Derothe et al., 2004, while it is based on the same first step of reasoning.
 Indeed, as suggest in this very study, Derothe et al. propose first that genome disruption could affect strongly some functions.
 The difference between the two hypotheses concerns the hybrid susceptibility (base of the Derothe et al. proposal) and the consequences of the disruption.
 They propose that a pleiotropic effect acts in the hybrid zone :only disrupted genomes with alleles leading to a somehow compensation are retained (living and reproducing hybrids).
 But those alleles could impaired some immune functions and then induce susceptibility against some parasites.
 According to the authors of this very study, there is no hybrid susceptibility.
 According to me, there is no clear demonstration of their conclusions (no double statistical comparison, no clear modeling design, confusion in parasite parameters and ecology...see all my comments).

-We thank the reviewer 1 for all his/her comments that helped us to improve a lot the present work.
-We are confident in our conclusions and hope that, after answering the different comments and correcting our article for clarity, reviewer 1 will agree that we have provided a clear demonstration of our conclusions.
+We thank the reviewer for all his/her comments that helped us to substantially improve the presentation of our work.
+We are very confident in our conclusions and hope that, after answering the different comments and correcting our article for clarity, reviewer 1 will agree that we have provided a clear demonstration of our conclusions.
 To address specific concerns:

 “no double statistical comparison, no clear modeling design” answer is addressed comment C28/2